avaframe/AvaFrame/docs/moduleCom1DFA.rst

   - a parameter variation can be added with the `THICKNESSPercentVariation` parameter in the configuration file in the form of ``+-percentage$numberOfSteps``.
 Provided a `+` a positive variation will be performed, if `-` is given, only a negative variation is performed.
 If no sign is given: both directions will be used.
+    Additionally, a variation can be added with the `THICKNESSRangeVariation` parameter in the configuration file in the form of ``+-range$numberOfSteps``.
+Provided a `+` a positive variation will be performed, if `-` is given, only a negative variation is performed.
+If no sign is given: both directions will be used.

 2. Via **configuration file (ini)**:
   - set the flag 'THICKNESSFromShp' to False
   - provide your desired thickness value in the respective THICKNESS parameter (i.e. relTh, entTh or secondaryRelth)
-  - in addition to the `THICKNESSPercentVariation` option (see option 1) and the standard variation options in :ref:`configuration:Configuration`, you can also directly set e.g. `relTh = 1.$50$2`, ``referenceValue$+-percentage$numberOfSteps``, resulting in a variation of relTh from 0.5 to 1.5m in two steps.
+  - in addition to the `THICKNESSPercentVariation` and `THICKNESSRangeVariation` options (see option 1) and the standard variation options in
+    :ref:`configuration:Configuration`, you can also directly set e.g. `relTh = 1.$50$2`, ``referenceValue$+-percentage$numberOfSteps``,
+    resulting in a variation of relTh from 0.5 to 1.5m in two steps.